John Williams: Conductor

 Williams conducted the Berlin Philharmonic from October 14–16, 2021, marking his second engagement with a European orchestra and his first with the Berlin Philharmonic.
 In 2022, in celebration of his 90th birthday, Williams conducted the Vienna Philharmonic in March, and was honored on August 20 with a tribute at Tanglewood.
 The tribute at Tanglewood featured James Taylor, Yo-Yo Ma, and Branford Marsalis.
-The Boston Symphony Orchestra performed some of Williams' best-known music, with Williams conducting the "Raiders March" from the Indiana Jones movies at the end of the show.
+The Boston Symphony Orchestra performed some of Williams's best-known music, with Williams conducting the "Raiders March" from the Indiana Jones movies at the end of the show.
 Williams made a surprise appearance at the U.S. premiere of the Indiana Jones and the Dial of Destiny (2023) on June 15, where he conducted themes with a live symphony orchestra.
-Also present were Spielberg, Lucas, Harrison Ford, and James Mangold.
-Later that year, he conducted the Saito Kinen Orchestra in Matsumoto and Tokyo, Japan, marking his return to the country for the first time in over thirty years.
+Also present were Spielberg, Lucas, Harrison Ford and James Mangold.
+Later that year, he conducted the Saito Kinen Orchestra in Matsumoto and Tokyo, Japan.

 Personal life

 In 1956, Williams married Barbara Ruick, an American actress and singer, and they remained married until her death in 1974.
 The couple had three children: Jennifer "Jenny" Williams Gruska (b.
 1956), Mark Towner Williams (b.
 1958), and Joseph Williams (b.
 1960); the latter is best known as the lead singer of Toto.
-Through his daughter Jennifer, his grandchildren are Barbara Gruska and Ethan Gruska, who are the members of the duo band The Belle Brigade.
+Through his daughter Jennifer, his grandchildren are Bobby Gruska and Ethan Gruska, who are the members of the duo band The Belle Brigade.

 In 1980, Williams married Samantha Winslow, a photographer.

-He lives in the Holmby Hills neighborhood of Los Angeles, California.